February 21, 2020 0 Comment

 Organizations have realized the importance of peer feedback for effective performance management.
 However, it does not necessarily have to be focused solely on deciding employee compensation.

-If managed properly, peer feedback can result in improved employee performance, better goal setting, more accurate training gap identification and successful career planning for the employees and organization.
+If managed properly, peer feedback can result in improved employee performance, better goal setting, more accurate training gap identification, and successful career planning for the employees and organization.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)